Phase behaviour of coarse-grained fluids: Introduction

-For large-scale fluid dynamics problems dissipative particle dynamics (DPD) \cite{Groo97} is arguably the most widely used particle-based method describing various aspects of multiphase flow at the mesoscale \cite{Espa17}.
-Being generic, fast and simple to implement, DPD expands the range of accessible time and spatial scales by several orders of magnitude.
-However, in its standard form the link to a specific chemistry requires a mean-field approximation \cite{Groo97}.
-Furthermore, DPD employs only repulsive forces to describe the interactions between the beads representing fluid elements.
-Its phase diagram includes both fluid and solid phases, but misses gas-liquid coexistence.
-In other words, it is incapable of capturing such liquid interface phenomena as wetting, spreading, and many important capillary effects.
-A currently adopted way to overcome this serious drawback is to include many-body interactions in the model through an ad-hoc density-dependent term, as is done in many-body DPD (MB-DPD) \cite{Warr03}, with a caveat of thermodynamic inconsistency \cite{Loui02}.
-Explicit many-body terms are not strictly necessary for gas-liquid coexistence, and simple fluid models, which include many-body terms only effectively, capture a wealth of capillary phenomena within the pairwise approximation.
+For large-scale fluid dynamics problems dissipative particle dynamics (DPD)\cite{Groo97} is arguably the most widely used particle-based method describing various aspects of multiphase flow at the mesoscale.\cite{Espa17} Being generic, fast and simple to implement, DPD expands the range of accessible time and spatial scales by several orders of magnitude.\cite{Groo01} DPD introduces a remarkably simple, albeit fundamentally challengeable ansatz: harmonic repulsion between the beads representing fluid elements.
+The model has been instructive in broad range of applications including colloids, polymers, fluid mixture and amphiphilic systems.\cite{Espa17} However, employing only soft repulsive forces has a serious drawback -- DPD covers both fluid and solid phases, but misses gas-liquid coexistence.\cite{Groo08} In other words, it is incapable of capturing such vital liquid surface phenomena as wetting, spreading, and many important capillary effects.\cite{Rowl82a,Ghou16} Attraction is a prerequisite for a stable liquid-gas interface,\cite{Hemm76} with different requirements for systems of different dimensionality.
+The relative range of attraction in CG potentials is likely be reduced,\cite{Teje94} though it is believed that for 3D systems any finite-range attraction guarantees a first-order liquid-gas transition.\cite{Hemm70}